Universal Life Insurance Explained

 If you don’t have a need for insurance for life, then universal life insurance is a waste of money.
 And if you do, only buy it if it is cheaper than term 100.

-The other question relates to the investments.
+This other question relates to the investments.
 Universal life allows you to pay extra into the policy to invest.
-Is investing in a universal life insurance policy a good idea?

 The “need” created is usually tax deferred growth, avoiding income tax on your estate (again) and avoiding probate fees (again).
 However, you can get the same tax deferred growth by buying corporate class mutual funds.
 And the other 2 are rarely worth paying the premiums all your life.